naavis/c64-image-converter/README.md

 python c64convert.py filename.png
 ```

+Currently only the preview image is given.
+Sane data output is still unimplemented.

 To-do
 -----

 - Output color indices in some sane format.
 - Handle multicolor bitmap mode.
+- Dithering for gradients.

 Requirements
 ------------